-Longevity Activator is a supplement sold by infoscammer “Dr” Ryan Shelton.
-Shelton peddles a number of Internet-based cures that he peddles including the Hair Revital X, Join FLX, SoundQuility, SouthBeach Skin Lab, Diabetes 60, Vision 20 and fertility treatments among other things.
-Ryan Shelton is not a medical doctor, but a naturopath who holds himself out as a physician.
-He’s notorious for the overpriced and dubious supplements that he sells at a number of websitesLongevity Activator is a supplement that he claims will let users “Opt Out” of Aging and Reclaim Your Youth & Vitality.”
+Longevity Activator is a supplement sold by info scammer “Dr” Ryan Shelton.
+Shelton peddles a number of Internet-based cures that he peddles, including the Hair Revital X, Join FLX, SoundQuility, SouthBeach Skin Lab, Diabetes 60, Vision 20, and fertility treatments, among other things.
+Ryan Shelton is not a medical doctor but a naturopath who holds himself out as a physician.
+He’s notorious for the overpriced and dubious supplements that he sells on a number of websites.
+Longevity Activator is a supplement that he claims will let users “Opt Out” of Aging and Reclaim Your Youth & Vitality.”
 Don’t buy it.
 By which we mean, don’t buy his pitch and definitely don’t buy his product.
 Here’s why:

-Who Is Ryan Shelton and Should You Trust Him?
+Who Is Ryan Shelton, and Should You Trust Him?

-Over the past 10 years, Shelton has moved around the U.S. frequently and appears to current have practices in “sun-soaked” Hawaii as well as having a presence in Australia.
+Over the past 10 years, Shelton has moved around the U.S. frequently and appears to currently have practices in “sun-soaked” Hawaii as well as having a presence in Australia.
 The Zenith Laboratories that he is listed as the medical director of this Illinois-based supplement vendor, although Shelton has no medical practice in that state.
 The Zenith Labs website states: “between his best-selling books and his medical practice in Hawaii, Dr. Ryan has helped hundreds of thousands of men & women…” A search on Amazon Books finds no book authored or sold by Ryan Shelton.
 Similarly, a search of the Library of Congress shows no book by Shelton.
 Even Google comes up snake eyes.
 Not only has Shelton not published any books, but whatever ebooks he has sold on the Internet can hardly be called “best selling”.
 Why does Zenith Labs lie about its medical director’s publishing record?

-Over those 10 years, Shelton has been developing an Internet marketing machine to sell supplements that purport to cure obesity, tinnitus, vision impairment, premature aging, diabetes, joint health, heart disease and digestive diseases.
+Over those 10 years, Shelton has been developing an Internet marketing machine to sell supplements that purport to cure obesity, tinnitus, vision impairment, premature aging, diabetes, joint health, heart disease, and digestive diseases.
 Ever hear about the now-discredited Spark Health Media?
 Shelton was involved in that.
 If you’ve stumbled across Zenith Labs, you’ll find a host of cure-alls for just about anything that ills you.
-While some of what Shelton preaches is scientifically-validated common sense, his sites are really all about trying to sell you overpriced pills that will likely not cure you any better than a placebo.
+While some of what Shelton preaches is scientifically validated common sense, his sites are really all about trying to sell you overpriced pills that will likely not cure you any better than a placebo.
 So, let’s take a closer look at “Dr” Shelton and get to the bottom of what he’s actually selling consumers and whether we can recommend your buying ANYTHING from this notorious Internet infoscammer.

 Some Flashing Red Lights